hypersoph/scrapy_top_discord_bots/README.md

 # Project: Top.gg, Custom ItemLoader

-In this project we are going to scrape the top bots on Top.gg to create a dataset of all bots listed on the site.
+In this project we are going to web scrape the top bots on Top.gg to create a dataset of all bots listed on the site.

 Example